Misophonia

 Psychology

-Misophonia is understood as an automatic, conditioned-like overreaction in which specific auditory stimuli become abnormally coupled to emotion- and threat-processing networks (consistent with the salience-network findings of Kumar et al. (2017).
+Misophonia is understood as an automatic, conditioned-like overreaction in which specific auditory stimuli become abnormally coupled to emotion- and threat-processing networks, consistent with the salience-network findings of Kumar et al. (2017).
 It frequently co-occurs with anxiety, obsessive-compulsive traits and heightened sensory sensitivity, though it can also occur on its own.
-It is involuntary) not a choice, a preference, or a character flaw: and is conceptually distinct from sensory phenomena such as synesthesia, where one stimulus evokes another perception rather than an aversive reaction.
+The reaction is involuntary, not a choice, a preference, or a character flaw, and it is conceptually distinct from sensory phenomena such as synesthesia, where one stimulus evokes an additional perception rather than an aversive emotional response.

 Prevalence & culture